ctreude/nlp2code/README.md

 After a query, cycle through possible solutions with ctrl + `.
 After you select a snippet, you will be prompted for feedback if feedback has been enabled in the preferences.txt

+## How to contribute:

+Pull requests are most welcome!

 ## References:

 See http://cs.adelaide.edu.au/~christoph/icsme17c.pdf for more information